The Cheeky Monkey Media Blog

 A few words from the apes, monkeys, and various primates that make up the Cheeky Monkey Super Squad.

 There are a number of reports in the IT world trying to quantify the percentage of software development projects (including website projects) that succeed or fail.
 The percentage of successful projects can be somewhere in the neighborhood of 32%.
-The remaining percent and majority of projects are either complete failures, abandoned or challenged by budget overruns, blown production timelines or customers finding errors.
+The remaining percent and majority of projects are either complete failures, abandoned or challenged by budget overruns, blown production timelines, or customers finding errors.

-Miscommunication between the customer and the supplier accounts for approximately 66% of failed, abandoned or challenged projects.
+Miscommunication between the customer and the supplier accounts for approximately 66% of failed, abandoned, or challenged projects.
 If we look at this in the context of online software development and website development this seems so ironic.
-Many of today’s online software solutions and websites enable a bidirectional communication experience between the website owners and users of the websites, and in many cases enable user-to-user bidirectional communication.
+Many of today’s online software solutions and websites enable a bidirectional communication experience between the website owners and users of the websites, in many cases enabling user-to-user bidirectional communication.
 So you could argue that software developers and their customers are in the communication business.
 So the question becomes that if software developers and customers are in the communication business, why then are miscommunications costing the industry billions of dollars in failed projects and genuine mistrust between customer and supplier?

 Ask yourself a simple question.
 If you had to embark on a new website project for your business or organization with an agency or a web development company, what is the first thought or feeling that comes to you?
 Is it frustration?
 Stress?
 A feeling of being overwhelmed?
 Do you know anyone that feels they have been burned on a website project before?

 Here’s the good news.
 It’s getting better.
 Since the success and failures of software development projects have been measured, the percentage of successful projects has increased two-fold.
 There are some freelancers, agencies, and web development companies that are taking ownership of the communication problem and building in established points for clear, concise communication at regular intervals into their production timelines.
 They’re creating opportunities for demonstrations of project progress, collaboration, and feedback on their processes.